AusDTO/gov-au-alpha/_includes/content/starting-a-business/questionnaire/summary/grants/2015-01-01-questionnaire-summary-grants-tasks-text.md

 ## Funding
-Check the funding you wish to apply for.
+Check the boxes next to the funding you wish to apply for.